wtg/Shuttle-Tracker-Flutter/README.md

 - Live updates displayed on map for shuttles, routes, and stops

+- Persistence for certain settings

-- Basic Dark Mode functionality
+- Dark Mode functionality

 - Automatic route toggling